dirigible-io/dirigible-io.github.io/help/concepts_entity_service.md

 	}
 ```

 All these features of *entity services* are implied during the generation process.
-As an input, the template uses a database table and an entity service name that are entered in the corresponding [wizard](../samples/entity_service.html).
+As an input, the template uses a database table and an entity service name that are entered in the [Entity Data Modeler](ide_modeler_entity_data.html).
 Just select the **\*.entity** artifact in the `Workspace` view.
 Choose `Generate -> User Interface for Entity Service`.

 Limitations for the table to be entity-service compliant: